DroidLove/ChatBubbleDemo/README.md

 # ChatBubbleDemo
-Chat listing demonstration with UI and persistent Local DB for displaying the data using Android Room persistence library.
+Chat listing demonstration with UI and persistent Local DB for displaying the data using Android Room persistence library with LiveData.